GorgonzolaRex/wizardry-daphne-guide/docs/mechanics/traits-and-stats.md

         === "Gandolfo Base Traits"

+            - These are Gandolfo's default trait or Neutral IV values.

             <div align="center">
             ![](./img/gandolfo-neutral-iv.PNG)
             </div>

         === "Gandolfo IV Strength"

-            - Gandolfo's base Strength is 14.
+            - Gandolfo's standard base Strength is 14.
             - This copy has 15 Strength.
 The +1 to the stat means that he is a IV STR.

             <div align="center">